altocodenl/TODIS/readme.md

 **The limiting factor for those who create information systems is complexity**.
 Data transformations, by themselves, are extremely cheap (in terms of the time and the energy used by the computer resources required to do them) and have extremely low error rates.
 It is the making and maintaining of a coherent information system that can make or break an organization, an institution, and even perhaps the global economy.

-This is quite interesting, because in pre-information economies, it was energy, not organization, that is the limiting factor of the creation of wealth.
+This is quite interesting, because in pre-information economies, it was energy, not organization, that was the limiting factor of the creation of wealth.
 Therefore the search for simplicity is not merely an interesting or reasonable pursuit: it is the central way in which complexity, the limiting factor of an information economy, and therefore of wealth creation, can be tackled.

 ## The main thesis: to organize the system, always focus on the data